MelroyCaeiro/QC-Tool/README.md

 # QC-Tool
 Python script to match QR code and text label using OCR

-QC-01.py works great with handheld cameras or tripod (two-step process: auto QR code detection, press 'Q' for OCR detection).
+QC-01.py works great with handheld cameras or tripod (two-step process: auto QR code detection, press 'Q' for OCR detection)

 QC-02.py works best with tripod only (single-step process: press 'Q' for QR and OCR detection in one frame)

 Press 'P' to edit incorrect OCR scans